konrad/Introduction_to_the_Unix_Shell_for_biologists/Handout.md

 * editors `vi`, `emacs`, `nano`, `gedit`

 Until now we did not care about the content of the files.
 This will change now.
-Please go into the folder `unix_course_files/example_files/`:
+Please go into the folder `unix_course_files`:

-    $ cd unix_course_files/example_files
+    $ cd unix_course_files

-There should be some file waiting for you.
+There should be some files waiting for you.
 To read the content with the possibility to scroll around we need a pager program.
 Most Unix systems offer the program `more` and `less`.
 We will use the later one here.
 Let's open the file "origin_of_species.txt"